 The GRE costs $220 (as of January 2023) to take in the United States, though a GRE Fee Reduction Program exists to potentially lower your out-of-pocket costs.
 You can send your test scores to four schools for free if you specify those schools when you sign up for the test.
 After that, a fee of $35 (as of January 2023) is charged per recipient school (see the list of Fees for GRE Tests and Related Services).

 Your scores remain valid for five years after your test date, so there is no harm in taking the GRE well in advance of applying to graduate programs if you are confident that it will be part of the admissions process for programs that you apply to.

-Campus Learning Assistance Services (CLAS) at UCSB offers GRE workshops year-round.
+Campus Learning Assistance Services (CLAS) at UCSB offers pre-recorded GRE workshops through the CLAS Academic Skills page on Shoreline.
 When workshops are not scheduled, set up an academic skills appointment with CLAS to prepare for the GRE.

 You can also find free and paid test preparation materials and courses online.
 Many students prepare by reviewing a test preparation book thoroughly for several months and taking practice tests to gauge their scores.
 There are also a variety of preparatory courses available through large, nationally recognized operations, such as Kaplan, Princeton Review, and various regional businesses.